Bed Bug Lawsuits Against Florida Hotels

 - emotional distress.

-Hotels have a duty to inspect their property to ensure that Bed Bugs are absent from the property.
+Hotels have a duty to inspect their rooms to ensure that there are no Bed Bugs!

 Quick Facts about Bed Bugs

 More and more national news coverage has been given to the 2016 resurgence of tropical bed bugs here in Florida.
 USA Today reports that “Rare bed bug re-emerges in Florida after 60 years,” and CBS News warns “Tropical bedbugs back in Florida after 60 years.”